fbpx

 Argentine territory, the Mapuche Nation and she is African descent with roots in the north

-of Culture of the Argentine Nation and as assistant director of the black root of tango in the video of “Passion by Gotambo Hidden Rhythm”, winning video of the World Tango Festival.
+She participated as a dancer, musician and choreographer in “As I am an Afro woman” dance video of the Ministry of Culture of the Argentine Nation and as assistant director of the black root of tango in the video of “Passion by Gotambo Hidden Rhythm”, winning video of the World Tango Festival.
 She participated as a dance performer in groups like Didjen Dgaye, Africa Donaba, Dundum Magic of West Africa, Africa Dance in Guinea-Africa, as director and choreographer in the Nni Fare Company and B.A.P.
 Self-convoked ballet from Buenos Aires and Percussionist in the Cheick Güeye Ballet.
-She has performed and participated in festivals such as BsAs Celebrate the Afro community, La Semana de África, Somos Nuestra Herencia (MCN), Soy de la Virgen no Más, FITTNA International Festival of theater and Native American traditions, Dance in Tecnopolis among others.

 African dancing